Guide

 • Service businesses: Focus on payment processing and invoicing capabilities

-Money-saving tip: Ask which fees can be waived based on your account balance or transaction volume.
+How to reduce fees: Ask which charges can be waived based on your account balance or transaction volume.
+Many banks negotiate with business customers.

 Consider how much support you need